mntbkr/docs/en/models/associations-linking-models-together.rst

             )
         );

-        // If we need keep this association after model reset
+        // If we need to keep this association after model reset
         // we will pass a second boolean parameter like this:
         $this->Leader->bindModel(
             array('hasMany' => array(